Socialism in Canada: History

-Early 20th century socialism
+Early 20th century

 The Socialist Labor Party was Canada's first socialist party, formed in 1898 by Canadian supporters of the ideas of American socialist Daniel De Leon and the Socialist Labor Party of America.
 It became a national party in the 1930s and had its headquarters in Toronto.
-The party never won any seats.
-The party ran only a small number of candidates (listed below), all of whom placed last in their respective elections.
+The party ran only a small number of candidates, all of whom placed last in their respective elections.

-The Socialist Party of Canada (SPC) existed from 1904 to 1925 led by E. T. Kingsley.
-It published the Western Clarion newspaper.
+The Socialist Party of Canada (SPC) was founded in 1904 and was led by E. T. Kingsley.
+The SPC published the Western Clarion newspaper.
 The party was founded at the Socialist Party of British Columbia's 4th annual convention in December 1904.
-The SPC was instrumental in setting up One Big Union in Canada.
-The SPC strongly opposed participation in World War I. As a result of the Russian Revolution and the Winnipeg General Strike, a number of the SPC's supporters became attracted to Bolshevism and the ideas of Vladimir Lenin and Leon Trotsky and moved to the Communist Party.
-The party disbanded in 1925.
-But a new party of that name was resurrected in 1931 and has operated to the present.
+It elected MLAs in BC, Alberta, and Manitoba between 1904 and 1922.
+The SPC was also instrumental in setting up One Big Union in 1919.
+As a result of the Russian Revolution and the Winnipeg General Strike, a number of the SPC's supporters became attracted to Bolshevism and the ideas of Vladimir Lenin and Leon Trotsky and subsequently joined the Communist Party.
+The SPC disbanded in 1925.
+A new party bearing the Socialist Party name was resurrected in 1931 and has operated continuously since.